AndreasArvidsson/andreas-talon-vscode/README.md

     Format/auto indent talon files

 ### Jump
-Automatically highligts all wors on the current line.
+Automatically highligts all words on the current line.
 * andreas.jumpSearch(pattern: str)
     Search and highlight all occurrences of the pattern in the editor.
 * andreas.jumpCancel()